ibm-cloud-docs/apps/index.md

 Create an app by selecting one of the following entry points:

-* [Starter kits](/docs/apps/tutorials?topic=creating-apps-tutorial-starterkit) are use-case-specific, and produce production-ready apps in various programming languages and architectural patterns.
+* [Starter kits](/docs/apps/tutorials?topic=creating-apps-tutorial-starterkit) are use-case-specific and produce production-ready apps in various programming languages and architectural patterns.
 * [IBM Developer code patterns ![External link icon](../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/patterns/){:new_window} help you quickly create your app and deploy it to {{site.data.keyword.cloud_notm}}.
 For more information, see [Code patterns](/docs/apps/tutorials?topic=creating-apps-tutorial-codepattern).
 * [Bring your own code](/docs/apps/tutorials?topic=creating-apps-tutorial-byoc) by linking to your own existing content repository.
 Your app and Docker image must be located in the same repo.
 * If you know what you want, build a [custom app](/docs/apps/tutorials?topic=creating-apps-tutorial-scratch) from scratch with the services that you need by using a blank starter kit.